Oman – Employer of Record

 Annual and performance-based bonuses are common in Oman.

-Working Hours in Oman
+Oman Working Hours

 The work week is generally between 40 and 48 hours long, although it may be reduced during Ramadan.